-Question: At what point does the yearly mileage that I put on my car impact my insurance premiums?
+Question: How does the annual mileage I put on my car impact my insurance premiums?

-Car insurance premiums in many instances are, in part, set by the information you provide about your vehicle – such as the purpose for it (pleasure, commuter, for work, etc.), how often you drive (to work or to school daily or if it is just a weekend car), and how many miles you put on the car each year.
-So mileage is just one part of the rating factors that an insurance carrier will take into account.
+Car insurance premiums are set by the information you provide about your vehicle – such as the purpose for it (pleasure, commuter, work, etc.), how often you drive (to work or to school daily or if it is just a weekend car), and how many miles you put on the car each year.
+So, mileage is just one of the rating factors that an insurance carrier will consider.

-For example, some insurance companies’ cutoff for discounts is 15,000; others are much lower at 7,500 and under.
+For example, some insurance companies’ discount cutoff is 15,000; others are much lower at 7,500 and under.
 How you get the discount varies, too.
-With some insurance companies you just estimate the mileage you put on your car each year.
+With some insurance companies, you estimate the mileage you put on your car each year.
 Other car insurance providers may offer you a discount only if they track your annual mileage.

-There are other insurers that offer usage-based insurance (UBI) plans that track your mileage and driving behavior with a telematics device and offer you discounts.
-See our roundup of current PAYD plans to determine if any would work for you.
+Other insurers offer usage-based insurance (UBI) plans that track your mileage and driving behavior with a telematics device and offer discounts.
+Check out PAYD plans to determine if any work for you.

-Analysis by the Consumer Federation of America (CFA) indicates that drivers could save an average of 5 to 10 percent on their car insurance rates if they reduced their annual mileage.
-They found if you drive less than 10,000 miles annually, you could see savings of about 5 percent on your premium.
+Analysis by the Consumer Federation of America (CFA) indicates that drivers could save an average of 5% to 10% on their car insurance rates if they reduced their annual mileage.
+They found if you drive less than 10,000 miles annually, you could see savings of about 5% on your premium.
 Less driving means less exposure to situations that could result in an accident.
 This results in fewer claims and encourages insurers to lower rates.

-You will need to ask your insurance company about their specific rating rules regarding this issue.
-Also, when you are shopping around for insurance you can ask if they discount rates for 10,000, 12,000 or even up to 15,000 miles per year.
-Don’t be afraid to try out a PAYD plan.
-The savings could be great if your mileage and driving behavior please the insurer.
+You must ask your insurance company about their specific rating rules regarding this issue.
+Also, when shopping around for insurance, you can ask if they discount rates for 10,000, 12,000, or even up to 15,000 miles per year.

 Asking for a low-mileage discount may help you determine if you can reduce your auto insurance rates enough to make carpooling or mass transit worth the time and effort.